sambacha/fontParts/README.md

 ## Why not call this RoboFab?

 This will not be 100% backwards compatible with Robofab.
-It's going to be as backwards compatible with the "important parts" of RoboFab.
+It's going to be backwards compatible with the "important parts" of RoboFab.
 So, calling it *RoboFab* would lead to a lot of confusion.
 We're calling this *fontParts* because that's what it is.
 It's a collection of objects that represent the parts of fonts.
+Also, by giving it a new name, RoboFab can remain accessible during the transition.

 ## Development Plan